Machilipatnam Test Range Project

-Machilipatnam test Range Project is a missile test range facility planned by DRDO of India.
+Machilipatnam Test Range Project is a missile test range facility being built by the Defence Research and Development Organisation (DRDO) of India.

-As of 2012 the project is proposed to be set up at Gollalamoda village in Nagayalanka mandal of Krishna district near Coastal town Machilipatnam.

-The project needs to be spread over 260 acres of land with an investment of Rs 1000 Crores.
+As of 2012 the project is proposed to be set up at Gollalamoda village in Nagayalanka mandal of Krishna district near the coastal town of Machilipatnam.
+The project requires over 260 acres of land with an investment of Rs 1000 Crores.
+The Defence minister of India, Rajnath Singh, attended the ground-breaking ceremony of the range on August 26, 2019 along with the Chief Minister of Andhra Pradesh, Y. S. Jagan Mohan Reddy.